ArthurLABE/Lekiwi-sim2sim-with-ROS2/README.md

 > [!NOTE]
 > This repository is an adaptation of https://github.com/ycheng517/lerobot-ros and https://github.com/Pavankv92/lerobot_ws.
 If in doubt, please consult those pages.<br>

+> [!IMPORTANT]
+> This branch is a simplified version, you can see a better one named "lekiwi-version" with the complete urdf of the LeKiwi robot.

 <br>

 ## I- ROS2 (and others) installation